 There is a Problem With the Placenta

 The placenta is a vital organ that helps keep the baby alive.
-If the placenta presents first, it is called placenta previa and will prevent the baby from naturally making its way through the birth canal.
+If the placenta presents first, it is called placenta previa and can prevent the baby from naturally passing through the birth canal.

 The Baby’s Heart Rate Drops